BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 * **Type hint** is a setting type.
 It is called a hint, since it carries no meaning on its own.
-However a **validator** like the built-in :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` can use the *type hint* to check whether the setting value corresponds to the given type.
+However a **validator** like the built-in :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` can use the type hint to check whether the setting value corresponds to the required type.
 * **Validators** is a collection of callables which validate the value of the setting.
 * **Behaviors** is a collection of :class:`SettingBehavior <concrete_settings.SettingBehavior>`
   objects which modify a setting's behavior during different stages of its life cycle.